Luxury Open Plan Living Space Ideas

 Making use of neutral tones, symmetrical detailing and welcoming furniture, this open plan contemporary lounge is the perfect mix of sophistication and comfort.

-Bright white colours facilitate the spread of natural light throughout space, and plentiful shelving units provide aesthetic storage space.
+Bright white colours facilitate the spread of natural light throughout space, and plentiful built in living room units provide aesthetic storage space.

 Do you want an open plan living space in your home?